opensovereigncloud/docs/docs/iaas/kubernetes/cloud-controller-manager.md

 # Cloud Controller Manager

 <a href="https://kubernetes.io/docs/concepts/architecture/cloud-controller/">Cloud-controller-manager</a> (CCM) is the bridge between Kubernetes and a cloud-provider.
 CCM is responsible for managing cloud-specific infrastructure resources such as `Routes`, `LoadBalancer` and `Instances`.
-CCM uses the clou-provider (IronCore in this case) APIs to manage these resources.
+CCM uses the cloud-provider (IronCore in this case) APIs to manage these resources.
 We have implemented the <a href="https://github.com/kubernetes/cloud-provider/blob/master/cloud.go">cloud provider interface</a> in the <a href="https://github.com/ironcore-dev/cloud-provider-ironcore">cloud-provider-ironcore</a> repository.
-Here's a more detail on how these API's implemented in IronCore cloud-provider for different objects.
+Here's a more detail on how these APIs implemented in IronCore cloud-provider for different objects.

 ## Node lifecycle
 The Node Controller within the CCM ensures that the Kubernetes cluster has an accurate and up-to-date view of the available nodes and their status, by interacting with cloud-provider's API.
 This allows Kubernetes to manage workloads effectively and leverage cloud provider resources.

-Below is the detailed explanation on how API's are implemented by cloud-provider-ironcore for Node instance.
+Below is the detailed explanation on how APIs are implemented by cloud-provider-ironcore for Node instance.

 **Instance Exists**